Window Adjustment in Warsaw — Hardware Tuning and Draught Elimination

 How much does window adjustment cost and what affects the price

-Adjustment is one of the most affordable services.
-The price depends on the number of sashes, the condition of the hardware and the scope of work.
-A simple switch to winter mode is the minimum.
-If the hinges need tightening, the strike plates need replacing or the seal needs changing — a little more.
-But even in difficult cases it costs a fraction of a window replacement.
+Adjustment is among the lowest-cost services.
+The final amount depends on how many sashes there are, the state of the hardware and how much needs doing.
+A basic switch to winter mode is the starting point.
+If hinges need tightening, strike plates need replacement or the seal needs changing — the cost goes up a bit.
+Still, even in harder cases it is only a small part of the price of replacing a window.

-The price includes diagnostics, pressure adjustment, hinge tuning and a check of sash operation.
-Seal replacement, strike plates or a new handle are extra, but the consumables are inexpensive.
-Current prices below.
+The price covers diagnostics, pressure setting, hinge tuning and a check of how the sash works.
+Seal replacement, strike plates or a new handle are charged separately, but these parts are cheap.
+Current prices below (compatible with Porta, VOX, Erkado and similar).

 | Service | min | max |